Red’s TOP 10 Accessible Outback Experiences

 White Cliffs, New South Wales

-The tiny opal mining town of White Cliffs is the only place in the world where the unusual pineapple opals occur naturally.
-Despite spending a couple of afternoons on the mullock heaps, the only ‘colour’ we found was pretty, but worthless.
+The tiny opal mining town of White Cliffs is the only place in the world where unusual pineapple opals occur naturally.
+Despite spending a couple of afternoons on the mullock heaps, the only ‘colour’ (opal-speak for actual opal) we found was pretty, but worthless.
 Maybe you’ll have better luck?
 We certainly did when we gave the diggings away and ‘found’ some opal in the White Cliffs township, along with the world’s only above-ground mineshaft tour, a self-guided historic walk and unusual architecture shaped by harsh weather conditions and limited building materials.

-If you’re car’s up to it, take the unsealed Wanaaring road for 33 km to the Paroo-Darling National Park and Peery Lake, at over 30 km long the largest overflow lake along the river.
+If you’re car’s up to it, take the rugged, unsealed Wanaaring road for 33 km to the Paroo-Darling National Park and Peery Lake, at over 30 km long the largest overflow lake along the river.

 Where: White Cliffs is 96 km north-west of Wilcannia, which is 195 km east of Broken Hill on fully sealed roads